zackstout/React-getting-started/README.md

 *Vids 6-7*:
 - Note: need to use bracket notation for variable names of object keys: `[propName] = this.user....`.

-- Nice, with currying, because we're using arrow functions, we no longer need binding.
+- Nice, with currying, because we're using arrow functions, we no longer need `.bind(this)`.

 *Vid 8*:
 - We can write a click handler to log the current user values and clear them out, which updates the state, but not yet the input fields: No 2-way binding.